ssh_config(5) — Linux manual page

 file, and refuses to connect to hosts whose host key has

 changed.
-This provides maximum protection against man-
+This provides maximum protection against man-in-

-when the /etc/ssh/ssh_known_hosts file is poorly
+the /etc/ssh/ssh_known_hosts file is poorly maintained or

-frequently made.
-This option forces the user to manually
+option forces the user to manually add all new hosts.

 If this flag is set to accept-new then ssh will